 - 1. If you're not on the connected app detail page from the previous step, go to your app's page. - a.
 From Setup, in the Quick Find box, enter App, and then select App Manager. - b.
-Next to your app, click , and then select View. - From the connected app detail page, click Manage Consumer Details.
-Salesforce prompts you to verify your identity with one of your registered methods.
+Next to your app, click , and then select View. - 2.
+From the connected app detail page, click Manage Consumer Details.
+Salesforce prompts you to verify your identity with one of your registered methods. - 3.
+Complete the identity verification challenge.
+When you complete the challenge, you can see your consumer key.